gankLei-X/DeepPSP/README.md

 # Contact

-Please contact me if you have any help: gl5121405@gmail.com
+Please contact me if you have any help: gankLei@stu.xmu.edu.cn

+# Citation

+Guo L , Y Wang, Xu X , et al. DeepPSP: A Global–Local Information-Based Deep Neural Network for the Prediction of Protein Phosphorylation Sites[J].
+Journal of Proteome Research, 2020, 20(1).